 - Once the water comes to a rolling boil, add 2 tablespoons of salt, and then add capellini pasta.

 - While the pasta is cooking, heat olive oil in a large skillet over medium heat.

 - Added capers, red pepper flakes, garlic, and lemon zest and saute for 8-10 seconds.

 - Now add cherry tomatoes, spinach, and basil leaves, and saute for a minute.

-- Drain the cooked pasta (reserve ½ cup of cooking water) and add it to the pot and toss well.
+- Drain the cooked pasta (reserve ½ cup of the cooking water) and add it to the skillet and toss well.